i2bc/ORFmine/README.md

 ORFmine is an open-source package that aims at extracting, annotating, and characterizing the sequence and structural properties of all Open Reading Frames (ORFs) of a genome, including coding as well as noncoding sequences, along with their translation activity.
 ORFmine consists of several independent programs that can be used together or independently:

-- <i>**ORFtrack** searches for all possible ORFs longer than 60 nucleotides in the six frames of an input genome, and annotate them according to a set of genomic features</i>
+- <i>**ORFtrack** searches for all possible ORFs longer than 60 nucleotides in the six frames of an input genome, and annotate them according to a set of genomic features.</i>
-- <i>**ORFold** predicts the fold potential and the disorder and aggregation propensities of a set of amino acid sequences</i>
+- <i>**ORFold** predicts the fold potential and the disorder and aggregation propensities of amino acid sequences.</i>
-- <i>**ORFribo** probes the translation activity of ORFs  based on Ribosome Profilng data (Ribo-Seq)</i>
+- <i>**ORFribo** probes the ORFs translation activity based on Ribosome Profiling data (Ribo-Seq).</i>
-- <i>**ORFdate** estimates the evolutionary of ORFs based on phylostratigraphy</i>
+- <i>**ORFdate** estimates the ORFs evolutionary age based on phylostratigraphy information.</i>

-More information can be found in our full [documentation pages](https://i2bc.github.io/ORFmine/).
+More information can be found in the ORFmine [documentation](https://i2bc.github.io/ORFmine/).

 ## Requirements

 ORFmine requires several dependencies and external softwares.
-To simplify installation, we offer a Docker image that includes the entire environment needed to use ORFmine: `nchenche/orfmine:v2.0.0`.
+To simplify installation, we offer a Docker image providing the complete environment required to use all of the ORFmine tools.

 <details open>
 <summary><h4>Minimal requirements for a container usage (recommended)</h4></summary>